 "The best thing is seeing a big, tricky casting going out the door and knowing you've accomplished something."

-To become a metal worker you need to complete an apprenticeship and gain a National Certificate in Metal Casting – Technology (Level 4) through Competenz.
+To become a metal worker you need to complete an apprenticeship and gain a New Zealand Certificate in Mechanical Engineering (Trade) (Level 4) with Metal Forming strand.